 5. Are you managing yourself?
 How many hours a week are you working?
 Are you noticing any signs of stress?
 If so, what are you doing about it?

 6. Are you reflecting on learnings from past modules and how they build on the learning in this module?
 For example, are you seeing your organization from a systems view, as explained in the module “Starting and Understanding Your Nonprofit?”

 TRACKING OPEN ACTION ITEMS

 1. One of the first indicators that an organization or a person is struggling is that open action items are not tracked and reviewed.
 (Open action items are required actions that have not yet been completed.)
 Instead, people only see and react to the latest “fires” in their workplaces or their lives.
 Whether open action items are critical to address now or not, they should not entirely be forgotten.
-Therefore, update and regularly review a list of open action items (identified while proceeding through this program) that includes listing each open action item, who is responsible to complete it, when it should be completed and any associated comments.
-When updating the list, consider action items as identified during discussions, learning activities and assessments in this module.
-Share and regularly review this action item list with the appropriate peers, board, management and employees in your organization.
+Therefore, update and regularly review a list of open action items (identified while proceeding through this program) that includes listing each open action item, who is responsible for completing it, when it should be completed, and any associated comments.
+When updating the list, consider action items as identified during discussions, learning activities, and assessments in this module.
+Share and regularly review this action item list with the appropriate peers, board, management, and employees in your organization.
 You can use the following Action Item Planning List.
 (At that Web address, a box might open, asking you which software application to open the document.)